dairycultist/GamernyanOS/README.md

 `atmega328p` doesn't have a BIOS; instead, all the hardware initialization is handled by the bootloader (such as [Optiboot](https://github.com/Optiboot/optiboot)).
 While an Arduino board does come prepackaged with a bootloader (like a BIOS would), it is modifiable, unlike a BIOS.
 The `-bios` argument is used to pass our bootloader to QEMU to be loaded at machine start, initializing the hardware before locating and loading the operating system kernel from a storage device.

-I'm gonna steal Optiboot for now so I can focus on testing a kernel software written in C, writing my own bootloader in ASM later.
+I'm gonna steal Optiboot for now so I can focus on testing a kernel software written in C, writing my own bootloader in AVR assembly later.

 ## Run